foundersandcoders/api-workshop/03-fetch.md

 - Both code snippets achieve the same functionality, they're both asynchronous calls to an api (more on asynchrony in the next section) and they both parse the result and log it.
 - fetch is more readable and more concise, but using XHR allows you to check for failed requests in a straightforward way by checking the `status` property, while you can do so in fetch as well, a request will not fail if the status code was of an error (to understand this more, check the optional reading).
-- `response.json()` and `JSON.parse()`, the two methods are used to parse the response body. `Body.json()` is asynchronous and returns a Promise object that resolves to a JavaScript object, `JSON.parse()` is synchronous can parse a string and change the resulting returned JavaScript object.
+- `response.json()` and `JSON.parse()`, the two methods are used to parse the response body. `Body.json()` is asynchronous and returns a Promise object that resolves to a JavaScript object, `JSON.parse()` is synchronous can parse a string, then returns a JSON object, hence since  `response.json()` is asynchronous it returns a callback as a promise object.

 ### Optional reading: more about response and handling request errors